 But it’s not just clothing.
 Even foods seem to have eras.
 At one time in the U.S. every fast food joint had a “potato bar”.
 Chili on your tater?
 Cheese?
 Sour cream?
 Jellied eel?
 Hey!
-Just how much crap can you pile on a baked potato, anyway?
+Just how much crap can you pile on a tuber, anyway?

 That reminds me: when was the last time we had fondue?
 Don’t you think it’s time?